 The effects of Peyronies Disease can range from mild to severe.
-In most cases, Peyronie’s Disease does not significantly impact a man’s ability to get an erection or engage in sexual intercourse.
+In most cases, this condition does not significantly impact a man’s ability to get an erection or engage in sexual intercourse.
 The pain associated with this disease will usually decrease or disappear over time, yet the curved penis may remain.

 Studies have shown that in approximately 5% – 19% of cases, the disease will correct itself over time.

 Men with mild to moderate Peyronie’s Disease are able to achieve an erection, but may feel some pain and discomfort where the plaques have formed, or may feel pain during sexual intercourse, due to the curvature of the penis.
 A penis traction device will help reverse the penis curvature.

 This curvature of the erect penis can cause severe discomfort, and thus can prevent a man from engaging in sexual intercourse or having an enjoyable sex life.

 Treatment for Peyronie’s Disease

 Treatment options for patients with Peyonie’s Disease can vary including: